gesistsa/webtrackR/README.md

 coverage](https://codecov.io/gh/schochastics/webtrackR/branch/main/graph/badge.svg)](https://app.codecov.io/gh/schochastics/webtrackR?branch=main)
 <!-- badges: end -->

-webtrackR is an R package to preprocess and analyse webtracking data in conjunction with survey data of panelists.
-The package is built on top of data.table and can thus comfortably handle very large webtracking datasets
+webtrackR is an R package to preprocess and analyse web tracking data in conjunction with survey data of panelists.
+The package is built on top of data.table and can thus comfortably handle very large web tracking datasets

 ## Installation